-Now, in terms of TD Ameritrade; regardless as to whether you are considering day, options or futures trading, thinkorswim desktop is a great choice.
-And for new traders TD Ameritrade’s thinkorswim web is very good.
+Now, in terms of TD Ameritrade; regardless of whether you are considering the day, options, or futures trading, thinkorswim desktop is a great choice.
+And for new traders, TD Ameritrade’s thinkorswim web is very good.

 Fidelity Viewpoints is the broker’s research tool that offers live market commentary.
 As well as streaming from credible and reputable sources such as Bloomberg TV there are annual sector forecast reports that point out important trends and market movements.

 At this point in our review let’s compare Fidelity vs TD Ameritrade with respect to demo accounts.